Barracuda Lounge: COVID-19 pandemic

+Closure

+On March 17, 2025, Pontarelli announced that Barracuda would permanently close on March 23, 2025.
+He cited damages sustained from an ongoing demolition project in surrounding buildings, stating: "There is no way to anticipate the additional damage and risks that could arise in the future.
+It is impossible to conduct business as usual."

 Reception

-Barracuda has been named Best Bar by New York magazine, HX and New York Press.
+Barracuda was named Best Bar by New York magazine, HX and New York Press.
 It ranked second on Time Out's 2022 list of "the 24 best gay bars in NYC".
 In 2014, Musto placed the venue sixth on his list of "the 30 Best Gay Bars in Manhattan".
 Jeffrey James Keyes of Metrosource included Barracuda in his 2018 compilation of New York City's top 50 gay bars.
+In 2023, Thrillist's Kyler Alvord selected Barracuda for his list of "the best bars and hotspots for a queer night out in NYC", writing: "The windowless bunker bar shuts out the world around it to fully immerse visitors in everything it has to offer—and it offers quite a bit, particularly in terms of drag."

 Time Out called the establishment "[a] classic, no-attitude gay lounge in Chelsea [that] has outlasted many others due to its combination of cozy couches, awesome drag shows, generous happy hours and friendly bartenders".
-A Travel Gay review describes the bar as "much-loved", adding: "The place is small, but that's part of its charm."
+A Travel Gay review described the bar as "much-loved", adding: "The place is small, but that's part of its charm."
 Referencing Barracuda's popularity, Michael Cook of Instinct said: "If you open up must-read NYC columns like Page Six or New York magazine's Daily Intelligencer column, you frequently will read a dishy piece about what happened the night before at Barracuda."
-ShermansTravel lists Barracuda among "the best gay and queer bars in Manhattan", calling it "a Chelsea mainstay" and noting it for its generous happy hour pours and "top-notch" drag shows.
+ShermansTravel listed Barracuda among "the best gay and queer bars in Manhattan", calling it "a Chelsea mainstay" and noting it for its generous happy hour pours and "top-notch" drag shows.